 Building the CMDB

 First you need to build the CMDB.
 As we discussed previously, building a CMDB can be tiresome at times due to the many different and scattered sources of information.
-To make this easier, Insight for Jira Server and Jira Data Center comes with importers for common file types including CSV and JSON.
+To make this easier, Insight for on-prem hosting comes with importers for common file types including CSV and JSON.

 There are also importers for other sources of configuration items and dependencies such as AWS, Azure, Google Cloud, Jamf and more.
 Finally there is Insight Discovery, an agentless network scanner designed to pick up assets and their dependencies (such as installed applications and network interface services) and import them directly to the Insight CMDB.